stormqloud/kazoo-tgbbok/asr.md

  * Works in theory.

 * Option 2: ispeech.org
-  * Kazoo to isppech.org for ASR has been fixed.
+  * Kazoo to isppech.org for ASR has been fixed (ya Voxter)
   * Voxter announced at Kazoocon 2015
   * I've not tested but I'm sure Voxter fixed the API
     * voice recognition is hard